NREL/OpenStudio-user-documentation/docs/getting_started/getting_started.md

 *Above: This video shows you how to obtain construction and material objects from the Building Component Library and load them into your current model.*

-### HVAC—Zone Equipment, Air Loops, and Plant Loops
+### HVAC - Zone Equipment, Air Loops, and Plant Loops

 <iframe width="640" height="360" src="http://www.youtube.com/embed/DKLnZaNoRX0?rel=0&start=&end=&autoplay=0" frameborder="0" allowfullscreen></iframe>